• ECTS

 1. coding: algorithms, modules, basic types, functions, loops

-2. coding: list, dictionary, tuples, if and loops, exceptions
+2. coding: lists, dictionaries, tuples, if statements and loops, exceptions

-4. `numpy`: basic notions about arrays, slicing, simple linear algebra, masking; `matplotlib`: first plots
+4. `numpy`: basic concepts of matrices (arrays), slicing, simple linear algebra, masking; `matplotlib`: first plots

 5. `github`, creating an ssh key, various git commands, conflict, pull request

-7. hands on git, intro to linux basics and command line tools
+7. Hands-on Git, introduction to Linux basics and command line tools

 8. `scipy`: Images/channel, FFT, Pandas: missing data